Belief-State Query Policies for User-Aligned POMDPs: Introduction

-We introduce mathematical and algorithmic foundations for addressing these problems using belief-state queries (BSQs): evaluations of the belief state against thresholds.
-We prove the surprising result that although the space of possible threshold values in preferences such as the one listed above is uncountably infinite, only a finite number of evaluations are required for computing optimal, preference-compliant policies for finite-horizon problems.
-We use this result to develop a probabilistically complete algorithm for computing optimal preference-compliant policies.
-Our main contributions are: \begin{enumerate} \item A framework for encoding preferences over agent behavior in goal-oriented partially observable Markov decision processes (Sec.\,\ref{sec:formal}). \item Mathematical analysis proving that the expected cost function of a BSQ preference w.r.t its parameters is piecewise constant but generally non-concave.
-(Sec.\,\ref{sec:theory}). \item A probabilistically complete algorithm for computing optimal policies that guarantee compliance with user preferences in goal-oriented POMDPs (Sec.\,\ref{sec:algorithms}). \item Empirical evaluation on a diverse set of problems showing the quality and preference-compliance of computed policies.
+We introduce mathematical and algorithmic foundations for addressing these problems by defining constraints on behaviors in terms of properties of the belief state, expressed through belief-state queries (BSQs).
+We prove the surprising result that although the space of possible threshold values in preferences such as the one listed above is uncountably infinite, only a finite number of evaluations are required for computing optimal, user-aligned policies for finite-horizon problems.
+We use this result to develop a probabilistically complete algorithm for computing optimal constrained policies.
+Our main contributions are: \begin{enumerate} \item A framework for encoding user requirements and preferences over agent behavior in goal-oriented partially observable Markov decision processes (Sec.\,\ref{sec:formal}). \item Mathematical analysis proving that the expected cost function of a parameterized BSQ policy w.r.t its parameters is piecewise constant but generally non-convex.
+(Sec.\,\ref{sec:theory}). \item A probabilistically complete algorithm for computing optimal user-aligned policies in goal-oriented POMDPs (Sec.\,\ref{sec:algorithms}). \item Empirical evaluation on a diverse set of problems showing both the efficiency of our algorithm and the quality of the computed user-aligned policies.
 (Sec.\,\ref{sec:empirical}). \end{enumerate}